DLBuesen/cv_sim_med_ads_mono_08may2021/README.md

 - The mechanism is a ping-pong mechanism with allowance for enyzme inhibition, which was used in the following research [paper](https://pubs.acs.org/doi/10.1021/ja204637d).
 It is closely related to another [paper](https://pubs.acs.org/doi/10.1021/ja204637d) used for freely diffusing enyzme.

 # App Demonstration Video
-- A demo of the app is shown in a [video] (reference) for running the app on a windows 10 operating system.
+- A demo of the app is shown in a [video](https://vimeo.com/549025288) for running the app on a windows 10 operating system.

 # Results Obtained
 - Plot of simulated CV for a given set of dimensional parameters, with the option to construct overlay plots.
 The resulting plot can be saved as .png.